 Giving back to your community should be an enjoyable experience, and that’s why we make giving as easy as possible.
 We meet personally with donors to determine goals and create a fund that makes sense for you.

-We are highly flexible in our ability to accept complex gifts, and have seven types of funds to choose from.
-Any fund can be established in your name, or in the name of your family, your organization, or anyone you wish to honor.
-All grants distributed from the fund you establish – today and in the future – are awarded to charities in the name of that fund.
-It’s a great way to be involved with, and remembered for, your community investment.
+We are highly flexible in our ability to accept complex gifts and have seven types of funds to choose from.
+Any fund can be established in your name or the name of your family, organization, or anyone you wish to honor.
+All grants from the fund you establish – today and in the future – are awarded to charities in the name of that fund.
+It’s a great way to be involved with, and be remembered for, your community investment.

-Let us know if you are interested in setting up a charitable fund by filling out the form below.
-If you don’t have answers to all the questions, that is fine!
+Let us know if you want to set up a charitable fund by filling out the form below.
+That is fine if you don’t have answers to all the questions!
 Fill out what you can, and we will be in touch, or feel free to contact our Director of Philanthropy, Lexi Oestreich, directly at email@example.com or 701.234.0756.